How to Find Transaction ID in GA4

 A transaction ID works by linking all the ecommerce events that are related to a single transaction.

-By using a transaction ID, you can avoid counting duplicate conversions from the same user.
 For instance, if a customer reloads the confirmation page or returns to it later, it will not trigger another conversion event because the transaction ID is already recorded.

-Here are useful articles for further reading:
+Useful Links: Here are useful articles for further reading:

 Table Of Contents